fermat01/Bro_Code_Learning_Java/README.md

-I just record the code from the course " Java Full Course for free ☕ (FREE)" which was created by a famous Youtuber Bro Code, sometimes record my personal understanding.
+Notes from the course " Java Full Course for free ☕ (FREE)" which was created by a famous Youtuber Bro Code.

 Here is the tutorial video's [Link](https://www.youtube.com/watch?v=xk4_1vDrzzo&ab_channel=BroCode).